What is the ADKAR Change Management Model?

 3) Knowledge: By sharing, you can learn

 What role will individuals play in the transformation?
-Employees and supervisors may need to learn new in-depth information or complete new training in order for a change to occur in your business.
+Employees and supervisors may need to learn new in-depth information or complete new training for a change to occur in your business.

 Learning does not happen in a vacuum, regardless of what knowledge people require.
 The sharing of views and experiences with others is a crucial element of the learning process.
 This is how we make sense of what we’ve learned and how we apply what we’ve learned.